uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 While you’re working on the project, new hardware (phones, computers, tablets) could come out or a competitor might release software very similar to what you’re making.
 Your software itself might change the situation: once the software is delivered, the customer will try working with it and may realise it isn’t what they really wanted.
 So you should never take the requirements for your software to be set in stone.
-Ideally, you should keep talking to customers regularly throughout the project and always be ready for changes in requirements!
+Ideally, you should keep talking to stakeholders regularly throughout the project and always be ready for changes in requirements!

 {panel type="project"}